deepSalva/Complex-Event-Processing-Apache-Flink/README.md

 ### Dataset

 As we said before, the data from the patients is protected, therefore, to run the project it is necessary to generate our own dummy data.

-The data need to be generated and fed to Kafka consumer, locally.
+The data needs to be generated and fed to Kafka consumers, locally.
 We have to choose **topic** name for the data and then this topic name will be inserted in the arguments above.

 This data consist of a JSON file including relevant data produced for the patient with the device.
-As you can see in the example first JSON row, we have a `MACSSID` identity for the patients and in this case the JSON shows a meassurement of `BW`, meaning Body Weight, in this case of `Amount` 58.0 kg.
+As you can see in the example first JSON row, we have a `MACSSID` identity for the patients and in this case the JSON shows a meassurement of `BW`, meaning Body Weight, in this case `Amount` 58.0 kg.

 There is only 5 types of JSON as shown below:

 * `BW`: Body Weight
 * `HR`: Heart Rate
 * `BT`: Body Temperature
 * `BP`: Blood Pressure